natewoodward/natewoodward.github.io/_posts/2019-12-02-obscure-grep-usage.md

 ### Exclude Files

-If, after reviewing the files that the script identified, you decide to trust some or all of them to have the SUID bit set, you might want to exclude them from future runs of the script.
+After verifying the SUID files that the script outputs, you might want to omit some or all of them from the output of future runs of the script so that you don't have to re-evaluate them.
-In that case, it would be useful to have an exclude file that we can list these files in.
+In that case, it would be useful to have an exclude file that we can list such files in.
-Ideally our script should read this file and omit any entries from its output.

 Let's implement that with a `grep` command tacked onto the end of the pipeline: